Construction of the existing Paris flood protection was completed in 1979.

 The Process

 The process included public and Indigenous communities’ consultation.
 Due to the significant public interest and impact of the works in downtown Paris between the William Street bridge and the Grand River Street bridge, it was recommended that this portion of the project undergo further assessment to include additional technical investigations and public and Indigenous communities’ consultation.
+Public consultation is important for the success of this project.

 Engage with us!